transparency-dev/static-ct/deployment/live/gcp/static-ct/logs/ci/README.md

-# GCP SCTFE CI Environment
+# GCP TesseraCT CI Environment

 ## Overview

-This config uses the [gcp/cloudrun](/deployment/modules/gcp/tesseract/cloudrun) module to define a CI environment to run the SCTFE on Cloud Run, backed by Trillian Tessera.
+This config uses the [gcp/cloudrun](/deployment/modules/gcp/tesseract/cloudrun) module to define a CI environment to run TesseraCT on Cloud Run, backed by Trillian Tessera.

 At a high level, this environment consists of:
 - One Spanner instance with two databases: